 How do we take collective responsibility for our mental wellbeing?

 Good mental health matters to everyone.
 It has a deep and profound impact on our quality of life and life outcomes, and is essential if people, communities and places are to flourish.
-A thriving society is one in which the mental health of all citizens, however challenging, is nurtured, understood and accepted.
+A thriving society is one in which the mental health of everyone, however challenging, is nurtured, understood and accepted.

 But despite living at a time of unprecedented focus, energy, investment and creativity in the world of mental health services and support, our collective mental health is getting worse, and many people don’t get the right help when they need it.